dbro/csvquote/README.md

 The program does not correctly handle multi-character delimiters, but this is rare in CSV files.
 It is able to work with Windows-style line endings that use /r/n as the record separator.

+If you need to search for special characters (commas and newlines) *within a quoted field*, then csvquote will *PROBABLY NOT* work for you.
+These delimiter characters get temporarily replaced with nonprinting characters so they would not be found.
+There are two options you could try:

+1. Use csvquote as normal, and search for the substitute nonprinting characters instead of the regular delimiters.
+2. Instead of using csvquote, try a csv-aware text tool such as csvfix.